 Returns the current size in bytes of the read-only dynamic storage area (RDSA), in fullword binary form.
 It includes both storage in use and storage available for use.
-This size is calculated and managed by CICS automatically, within the overall limit for dynamic storage areas that reside below the 16 MB boundary (the DSALIMIT option value).
+This size is calculated and managed by CICS automatically, within the DSALIMIT value, that is, the overall limit for dynamic storage areas that reside below 16 MB (below the line).